techbrett/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 |:---------------------------------------|:------------------------------------------|
 | [-HideAuthorizedUsers](/powershell/module/teams/new-cscallqueue#-hideauthorizedusers) | [-HideAuthorizedUsers](/powershell/module/teams/set-cscallqueue#-hideauthorizedusers) |

-### Nested Auto attendants and call queues
+### Nested Auto attendants and Call queues

-Nested Auto attendants and Call queues (auto attendants and call queues that do not directly answer phone calls) no longer require a Resource Account and associated licensing.
+**Nested Auto attendants and Call queues**, or auto attendants and call queues that don't directly answer phone calls, no longer require a Resource Account and associated licensing.

 Existing configurations that use Resource Accounts will continue to function and remain fully supported.
 A combination of both methods can be used at the same time.

-When call queue [Exception handling](#step-5-exception-handling-1) occurs, the `Voice app` destination for Overflow, Timeout and No Agents can refer to an auto attendant or call queue directly instead of the Resource Account for that auto attendant or call queue.
+When call queue [Exception handling](#step-5-exception-handling-1) occurs, the `Voice app` destination for Overflow, Timeout, and No Agents can refer to an auto attendant or call queue directly instead of the Resource Account for that auto attendant or call queue.

-For more information, see:
+For more information, see the following documentation:

 |New-CsCallQueue (For new call queues)   |Set-CsCallQueue (For existing call queues) |
 |:---------------------------------------|:------------------------------------------|